- Year 6 Curriculum

 As the final year of primary school, Year 6 is extremely important as we prepare for SATs and moving on to secondary school.
 It is vital that your child tries their best and has a positive attitude towards their learning if they are to achieve their potential.
-It is also important that you encourage and support your child with homework and by keeping in contact with me regularly to ensure we are doing everything possible to help them make the maximum progress.
-If you are ever unsure of anything, please don’t hesitate to call into school to discuss your concerns and queries.
+It is also important that you encourage and support your child with their learning and by keeping in contact with me regularly to ensure we are doing everything possible to help them make the maximum progress.
+If you are ever unsure of anything, please don’t hesitate to email me: email@example.com or telephone the school on 01282 865840.

 In class we use the Class Dojo system for rewarding children.
 They may receive Dojo Points for their work, manners, helping others and a host of other great things.
 Make sure you sign up for the Class Dojo App so you can see how your child is doing!